rolandholik/Quixote/Documentation/tsem.rst

 must be equal to the size of the digest function requested for the namespace.

-The following keywords are used by trust orchestrators to set the trust status of a process after the processing of a security event by an external TMA:
+The following keywords and arguments are used by trust orchestrators to set the trust status of a process after the processing of a security event by an external TMA:

-	trusted PID
+	trusted pid=PID key=HEXID
-	untrusted PID
+	untrusted pid=PID key=HEXID

-	Where PID is the process identifier that is provided to the TMA in the security event description.
+	PID is the process identifier that is provided to the TMA in the security event description.
+HEXID is the base16 ASCII representation of the authentication key that the security modeling namespace was configured with when the namespace was created.

 By default a modeling namespace runs in free modeling mode.
 The modeling mode is changed by writing the following keywords to the control file: